Your Self-Development to make 2022 your best year yet.

 It’s said that the reason 99% of us will never own that Lamborghini, our dream home, help a million people, or build a company that provides well paid and happy and rewarding employment to 400 people is simply because WE do not believe WE can do it.

 “Me?
-Start my own business!
+Help a million people!
 Ha-ha.
 I wish, but I just couldn’t do that.”

 Congratulations.
-Right there you have created a self-limiting belief – that if repeated will almost certainly become a self-fulfilling prophecy.
+Right there you have created a self-limiting belief – one that if repeated, will almost certainly become a self-fulfilling prophecy.

 Stop talking to yourself negatively.
 ALWAYS talk positively to yourself…

 “I AM smart.
 I CAN do it.
 I DO deserve it.”

 And remember no matter how hard others may try with their advice and best intentions, ONLY YOU can pull yourself out of a slump.

 You can have the best therapist in the world, but if once you get home you are telling yourself what you think you can’t do and aren’t backing yourself then you won’t have a chance in hell of making this year better than last.